gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 kill %%
 ```

-- To Run all the flows in one go, you can use the following command:
+- To run all the 3 examples in one go, you can use the following command:

 ```sh
 make check_dcap